 Well, this was the final episode for The Kawai Complex Guide to Manors and Hostel Behavior.
 As I predicted, Kazunari and Ritsu didn’t become a couple.
 But, it was a satisfying enough resolution to see the two of them exchanging numbers and email addresses, since this is a sign that they’ve become closer friends.

 After watching all 12 episodes, I’m still not convinced that Sayaka was a necessary character.
-In the long run, she didn’t seem to truly add much to the series, and tended to feel less developed as a character are more like she was just “there” a lot of the time.
+In the long run, she didn’t seem to truly add much to the series, and tended to feel less developed as a character and more like she was just “there” a lot of the time.
 I think she was intended to be a foil for Mayumi, but I thought Shirosaki did a pretty good job of filling that role for both Mayumi and Kazunari.

 While it would be nice to see more episodes and see what happens with Kazunari and Ritsu’s friendship, this type of ensemble series that has a stronger focus on vignettes usually don’t seem to continue after one season.
 If there’s another season of this series in the future, that would be great.
 However, I’m really not expecting one.
 And with the way the series ended, there’s a lot of freedom for fanfic writers to continue the story on their own and come up with their own resolutions for the various characters.